FreyMiggen/OBJECT_DETECTION/README.md

 ### 3.2.
 Faster R-CNN second stage
-Here, we briefly describe the second half Fast R-CNN.
+Here, we briefly describe the second half Faster R-CNN.

 Given a set of proposal boxes from RPN (per FPN level, per image), we warp each region from the correspondng map to a fixed size 7x7 by using [RoI Align](https://arxiv.org/pdf/1703.06870.pdf).